Lebanese PM says army to carry out operation at Syrian border

 The Iran-backed Shi'ite group Hezbollah has provided Syrian President Bashar al-Assad with crucial military support in the war, a role that has drawn heavy criticism from its Lebanese opponents including Hariri.

-Writing by Tom Perry; Editing by Jeremy Gaunt
+Writing by Tom Perry and John Davison; Editing by Jeremy Gaunt and Hugh Lawson